Code-Institute-Submissions/sushi-order-system/README.md

 2. Now you choose a number and then press enter.
 ![Step 2](./readme.images/step-2.png)

-3. Now you have chosen a suchi dish and now you have to choose how many pieces there should be and press enter.
+3. Now you have chosen a sushi dish and now you have to choose how many pieces there should be and press enter.
 The chosen amount is now in your cart and the system will ask you if you want to order some more ( y=yes, n=no).
 We will press y.
 ![Step 3](./readme.images/step-3.png)

 4. It goes without saying that you cannot have too much sushi, at this stage you may now choose a new type of sushi. push on the right number you want then press enter.
 Now the the system will ask you if you want to order some more and we will press no.